On Lie $p$-algebras of cohomological dimension one: Lie -algebras of cohomological dimension one and almost-periodic algebras

 for some fixed $n$ (for example, by letting $n$ to be the product of all distinct $n(x)$'s, and redenoting $\lambda(x)$'s appropriately).

 Pick any two linearly independent elements $x,y\in L$, and set $\varphi_{xy}(t) = \lambda(x + ty)$, for $t\in K$.
-Using the well-known Jacobson binomial formula for the $p$-map (strictly speaking, its generalization for the $n$th power of the $p$-map -- cf., e.g., \cite[\S 1]{farns-semilin}), we have
+Using the well known Jacobson binomial formula for the $p$-map (strictly speaking, its generalization for the $n$th power of the $p$-map -- see, for example, \cite[\S 1]{farns-semilin}), we have

 where $s_i(x,y)$ are certain Lie monomials in $x,y$.
-Completing $x,y$ to a basis of $L$, writing $s_i(x,y)$'s as linear combinations of basis elements, and collecting all coefficients of $x$ in (\ref{eq-pn}), we get that $\varphi_{xy}(t)$ is a polynomial in $t$ with the free term $\lambda(x)$.
+Completing $x,y$ to a basis of $L$, writing the $s_i(x,y)$'s as linear combinations of basis elements, and collecting all coefficients of $x$ in (\ref{eq-pn}), we get that $\varphi_{xy}(t)$ is a polynomial in $t$ with the constant term $\lambda(x)$.

 Suppose that there is a pair $x,y$ such that $\varphi_{xy}(t)$ is not constant.
 Since the ground field $K$ is algebraically closed, $\varphi_{xy}(t)$ has a root $\xi$.
 This means that the nonzero element $x + \xi y$ is nilpotent.